-Trimethylolpropane triacrylate is a viscous, colorless to tan liquid with an acrylic or pungent odor and a boiling point greater than 200° C at 1 mm Hg (AIHA, 1981; Lenga, 1988; Alfa, 1990).
-At 25° C, it has a specific gravity of 1.1084 and a vapor pressure of less than 1.0 mm Hg (AIHA, 1981; ARCO, 1989); the refractive index is 1.4736 at 20° C (Lenga, 1988).
-It is insoluble in water and is hygroscopic, light sensitive, and incompatible with strong oxidizing agents, acids, and bases.
-Trimethylolpropane triacrylate may undergo spontaneous polymerization when exposed to direct sunlight and heat but may be stabilized with the monoethyl ester of hydroquinone (AIHA, 1981; Lenga, 1988).
-Trimethylolpropane triacrylate is combustible, with a flash point of greater than 110° C (Lenga, 1988).
+Trimethylolpropane triacrylate is a viscous, colorless to tan liquid with an acrylic or pungent odor and a boiling oxidizing agents, acids, and bases.
+Trimethylolpropane triacrylate may undergo spontaneous polymerization when exposed to direct sunlight and heat but may be stabilized with the monomethyl ester of hydroquinone (AIHA, 1981;

+1.1084 and a vapor pressure of less than 1.0 mm Hg (AIHA, 1981; ARCO, 1989); the refractive index is 1.4736 at

+20° C (Lenga, 1988).
+It is insoluble in water and is hygroscopic, light sensitive, and incompatible with strong

+Lenga, 1988).
+Trimethylolpropane triacrylate is combustible, with a flashpoint of greater than 110° C (Lenga,

+1988).
 Decomposition produces toxic fumes of carbon monoxide and carbon dioxide (Lenga, 1988).
-The chemical is reactive and is, therefore, commercially available only as technical grade.
+The chemical is reactive and is, therefore, available only as technical grade.